Stirling, Scotland

 People living in Stirling were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Stirling, you should pack a variety of clothing to accommodate for the unpredictable weather, including warm clothing for the colder months and lighter clothing for the warmer months.
 Waterproof jackets and umbrellas are essential due to frequent rain.
 Comfortable walking shoes are also necessary as Stirling is a city best explored on foot.
 If you're planning to cook, bring some basic kitchen utensils, as not all accommodations come fully equipped.
 Don't forget to pack your personal toiletries, although these can also be easily purchased there.
 Bring all necessary documents such as your passport, driver's license, and any paperwork related to your visa or work permit.
 If you're a student, remember to bring your university acceptance letter and other related documents.
 Pack your electronics, including your laptop, phone, and chargers.
 An adapter plug for UK sockets would also be useful.
 If you're moving permanently, consider bringing sentimental items like family photos or small keepsakes to make your new place feel like home.
 Lastly, don't forget to pack any prescription medications you may need, along with copies of your prescriptions.
-It's also a good idea to bring a basic first aid kit," wrote a member in Stirling.
+It's also a good idea to bring a basic first aid kit," explained one expat living in Stirling, Scotland.

 Where should I setup a bank account in Stirling?